Nwaneri-ifeanyi/capstone-project-CSE803/detection/README.md

 # CSE803 Facial Landmark Detection Project

 This folder contains a customised PyTorch implementation of **YOLOv4** that we use for the CSE803 course project.
-It extends the original Tianxiaomo codebase with data loaders for our annotations, evaluation hooks that log every 5 epochs, and utilities for plotting losses and mAP.
+It extends the original Tianxiaomo codebase with data loaders for our annotations, evaluation hooks that log every 5 epochs.

 ---